Overview

 We do an oral glucose tolerance test to check if you have diabetes during pregnancy (gestational diabetes).

-It is important to know if you have gestational diabetes.
-This could result in your baby growing too big and cause problems when giving birth.
+It's important to know if you have gestational diabetes, as it could result in your baby growing too big, and cause problems when you're giving birth.

 Gestational diabetes can have complications that affect you and your baby during pregnancy and after birth.
 But you can reduce the risks for you and your baby with the diabetes team's support.
 You can help to control your blood sugar levels during pregnancy by: